alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Ph.D. in Computer Science from UC Berkeley and Assistant Professor of Computer Science at Cornell University (starting Spring 2023) | she/her
+description: Project Scientist in the Applied Math and Computational Sciences Division at Lawrence Berkeley National Laboratory | she/her

 profile:
   align: right